 Well, firstly as I mentioned before the choice of server for your blog.
 Is not obvious at all.

 But another major annoyance was that all the European prices for me were not only higher than their American counterpart.
-Even after taking into account conversion rates ($4.40 compared to $3.95).
+Even after taking into account conversion rates ($4.40 compared to $3.95, their pricing has increased since then).

 They made pricing even more confusing by not automatically including VAT in their prices.
 And definitely made it more difficult for me to compare prices.